moranabadie/django-cte-stubs/CONTRIBUTING.md

 1. Fork the repository on GitHub.
 2. Clone your fork locally
 3. make sure you have a virtualenv with python >= 3.9
-4. Install required dependencies (preferably in a virtual environment): `pip install -r tests/requirements.in`
+4. Install required dependencies (preferably in a virtual environment): `uv sync --all-groups`

 #### 2. Test your environment

-- run the linter : `ruff .`
+- run the linter : ` ruff format ; ruff check --fix`
 - run mypy : `PYTHONPATH=tests/project mypy .`

 ## Contribution Guidelines